 Operating Coil.
-When a new operating coil is installed the identification label should be examined to make certain that the voltage rating and coil style number are correct for the application.
+When a new operating coil is installed, the identification label should be examined to make certain that the voltage rating and coil style number are correct for the application.
 The more commonly used coils are listed in Table No. 3.
-Marine coils are available for the frames M-310, M-410 and M-510 contactors.

-The M-310, M-410 and M-510 contactors have class A coils.
-The M-610 and M-710 contactors have class H coils which operate at a temperature rise of approximately 150°C. The surface temperature of the latter coils will be higher than that of the class A coils.
+All of these contactors have class H coils which operate at a temperature rise of approximately 150 degrees C. The surface temperature of the latter coils will be higher than that of the class A coils.